 All respondents adhered to the Ministry of Health protocols, except in Tanzania where this was short-lived.
 Over 95% of the organizations that participated in this study indicated they have been affected by the COVID 19 pandemic.
-Of these, 89% of the respondents reported facing funding disruptions like reduction in funding.
-However, in some cases there was an increase in additional funding towards COVID 19 responses.
-There was noted increase in number of philanthropy actors receiving resources from local sources, while those receiving funds from international sources declined in 2020 compared to 2019.
+Of these, 89% of the respondents reported facing funding disruptions like a reduction in funding.
+However, in some cases, there was an increase in additional funding for COVID 19 responses.
+There was a noted increase in a number of philanthropy actors receiving resources from local sources, while those receiving funds from international sources declined in 2020 compared to 2019.
 This implies a step towards closing the gap between international and local funding sources.

-Predictably, health and livelihoods development topped the list in sectors where resources were channelled.
+Predictably, health and livelihood development topped the list in sectors where resources were channelled.
 In the same breadth, allocations towards emergency support increased.
-On the other hand, there was notable decline in allocation towards education (14%) and food security (6%) over the same period.
+On the other hand, there was a notable decline in allocation towards education (14%) and food security (6%) over the same period.

-On institutional adaptations, it emerged that there is need for continued capacity development to enhance institutional resilience; diversifying the resource base, and especially increasing locally generated resources to enhance financial independence, stability and continuity; as well as establishment of financial reserves, endowments or savings.
-To sustain (local) giving, there is need to engage in structured marketing and strategic communications about the sector and its work; adequately investing in relationship building with existing and potential benefactors; besides forging strategic partnerships and collaboration with complementary actors.
-For these adaptations to effectively take off, organizations need to enhance structures for compliance, governance, and accountability; advocating for an operating environment supportive of philanthropy; as well as investing in ICT driven creativity and innovation.
+On institutional adaptations, it emerged that there is a need for continued capacity development to enhance institutional resilience; diversify the resource base, and especially increase locally generated resources to enhance financial independence, stability and continuity; as well as the establishment of financial reserves, endowments or savings.
+To sustain (local) giving, there is a need to engage in structured marketing and strategic communications about the sector and its work; adequately investing in relationship building with existing and potential benefactors; besides forging strategic partnerships and collaboration with complementary actors.
+For these adaptations to effectively take off, organizations need to enhance structures for compliance, governance, and accountability; advocating for an operating environment supportive of philanthropy; as well as invest in ICT-driven creativity and innovation.

-The report further highlights the following recommendations towards building philanthropy resilience and response to the pandemic:
+The report further highlights the following recommendations for building philanthropy resilience and response to the pandemic:

-3. Explore strategic opportunities (spaces, places, platforms) for cross-sectoral collaboration towards learning, research, intelligence sharing, advocacy and joint resource mobilization
+- Explore strategic opportunities (spaces, places, platforms) for cross-sectoral collaboration towards learning, research, intelligence sharing, advocacy and joint resource mobilization.

-5. Continuous strengthening of research, documentation, knowledge generation, reflection, learning, strategizing, and intelligence gathering capacity
+- Continuous strengthening of research, documentation, knowledge generation, reflection, learning, strategizing, and intelligence gathering capacity.